Fast LLM Post-training via Decoupled and Fastest-of-N Speculation: Background and Motivation

 \stitle{Post-training workflow. \,} Leading LLMs are post-trained with reinforcement learning (RL) with multiple steps of execution, where each step follows an identical three phases~\cite{DBLP:journals/corr/abs-2501-12948,realhf,DBLP:conf/nsdi/ZhongZWLCWHXMZ025,hybridflow}:

 \etitle{1.
-Rollout. \,} The training treats the model as RL actors and generates tokens from a sampled batch of pre-defined prompts using the aforementioned LLM generation process.
+Rollout. \,} The process treats the trained model as actor and generates tokens from a sampled batch of pre-defined prompts using LLM decoding.
 The tokens are used to solve specific tasks like math problems.
-To accelerate the rollout, the sampled batch is divided into smaller micro-batches (\emph{batch}\footnote{ {Since we only refer to micro-batches in the following content, we use the more general term \emph{batch} to indicate micro-batch without loss of generality. }}) such that the rollout can be concurrently executed across multiple \emph{rollout workers}, where each worker holds a copy of the model parameters on one or multiple GPUs (in case one GPU has insufficient memory to hold a complete copy of the model parameters as well as the intermediate results) and processes a micro-batch of prompts (see {\fig{fig:bg-rollout}}).
+To accelerate rollout, the sampled batch is divided into smaller micro-batches (\emph{batch}\footnote{ {Since we only refer to micro-batches in the following content,we use the more general term \emph{batch} to indicate micro-batch without loss of generality. }}) and processed concurrently by multiple rollout workers.
+Each worker deploys the model on one or more GPUs using model parallelism if necessary~\cite{hybridflow}.

-Two aspects need to be noted regarding the formulation of the rollout batch.
-First, to accelerate learning, production RL processes apply a relatively large rollout batch size to find positive rewards~\cite{DBLP:conf/iclr/KeskarMNST17,DBLP:journals/corr/abs-2402-03300,DBLP:conf/nips/YaoGLKM18,dapo,gspo}, e.g., a typical 32\,B task sets the total batch size to {8\,K}~\cite{dapo,DBLP:journals/corr/abs-2504-05118}.
-Second, each data point is typically seen a few times during the entire training process, \ie{most training involves only 1--2 epochs~\cite{deepseek-r1}}, making statistics-based techniques like experience replay~\cite{liu2025specrlacceleratingonpolicyreinforcement} less effective.
+Two aspects regarding rollout batch need to be noted.
+First, to improve efficiency, production RL training applies a relatively large rollout batch size per step to find sufficient positive rewards~\cite{DBLP:conf/iclr/KeskarMNST17,DBLP:journals/corr/abs-2402-03300,DBLP:conf/nips/YaoGLKM18,dapo,gspo}, e.g., a typical 32B task sets the per-step total batch size to {8\,K}~\cite{dapo,DBLP:journals/corr/abs-2504-05118}.
+Second, each prompt is typically seen only once or twice (\ie{common training involves just 1--2 epochs~\cite{deepseek-r1}}), limiting the effectiveness of n-gram-based methods like experience replay ~\cite{liu2025specrlacceleratingonpolicyreinforcement,rhymerl}.

 \etitle{2.
 Prepare. \,} In the prepare phase, the rollout results are fed into a set of judgers~\cite{DBLP:journals/corr/abs-2402-03300,dapo,DBLP:journals/corr/abs-2504-02605,DBLP:journals/corr/abs-2509-02547} (e.g., a separate reward model) to generate rewards~\cite{DBLP:journals/corr/SchulmanWDRK17,DBLP:journals/corr/abs-2204-05862}, which are the arithmetic signals that guide the parameter optimization.
-These judgers are lightweight; for example, the reward models only compute a forward pass, not a full LLM generation, so the time required is negligible in a rollout step.
+These judgers are lightweight; for example, the reward models only compute a forward pass, rather than auto-regressive generation, so the time required is negligible in a training step.

 \etitle{3.
 Learn. \,} Given the signals from the prepare phase, the learning phase calculates the loss and updates the LLM parameters with a backward pass.
 The updated parameters are then used in the next rollout step.